Interest Calculator

 What is the power of compounding?

-How do I convert to percentage?
+How do I convert a number to a percentage?

-How do you calculate interest for half yearly?
+How do you calculate interest for half-yearly?

 What uncontrollable economic factors affect interest rates?